-- Your general and subject (physics) GRE test results (*see below for notice regarding COVID-19)
+- General and Physics GRE scores (*see below for notice regarding Covid-19)

-- Your application fee (or request for a fee waiver).
+- Application fee (or a request for a fee waiver — see below).

 - All applications will be read completely and carefully.

 * Recognizing the disruption created by the Covid-19 pandemic:

 - We will assume that any decision to take a course with "pass/fail" grading in Spring 2020 was made for reasons unrelated to the student's academic ability.

 - For the 2020/21 graduate admissions cycle, submitting GRE scores is optional.

 Application fee waivers: